michikono/typescript-tdd-exercises/src/exercise4/README.md

 [Inversion of control](http://stackoverflow.com/questions/3058/what-is-inversion-of-control) is usually a good place to start.
 * Mocking/stubbing/spying-on instance methods called during a constructor is sometimes challenging, since it will impact all subsequent instances unless you are careful.
-If you plan to do this, use this syntax (sandbox ensures cleanup):
+If you plan to do this, use this syntax (`sandbox` ensures your hooks get cleaned up):

 ```typescript
 var mySpy = sandbox.spy(TheClassName.prototype, 'instanceMethod');